em1e/em1e/README.md

 <td id="Right side">

 ## 📑 Hey there!
-I'm a software Developer who loves working on differnet types of projects even on free-time!
+I'm a software Developer who loves working on differnet types of projects!
 I love plants, cats, cooking, learning and always a good challange.